easy DIY privacy film installation…

 The sad reality is that in a house with three kids, there’s NO SUCH THING as privacy.
 But we gotta at least FAKE it, right?!
 The thing about this bathroom space is that there is absolutely no natural light.
 This was the space BEFORE.

 Bummer.
-Last thing you want when you’re designing a space is to be working in a pitch black cave.
+The last thing you want when you’re designing a space is to be working in a pitch-black cave.
 We thought about putting tubular skylights in the room, but those would have busted our budget.
 We settled on MASSIVE amounts of lighting, AND this door…with said windows.

 I have to admit, I kind of loved it without meddling with the windows…it accomplished our goal, which was to allow every single ray of sun we could grab into the space.

 Like the “bath” lettering?
 Guess what…it’s stickers.
 I originally had every intention of doing some fancy, hand-stenciled gold and black antique-y style lettering on the glass.
 But then…I got tired and lazy.
 That happens to me a lot during these LONG George Lucas saga-style projects.
 Whatevs.

 Back to the whole window/lack of privacy thing.
 There’s an easy fix for this, friends.
 I’ll show you…and it’s easy.
 Seriously, this is not even trash-talking…but it’s SO easy that EVEN I can do it.

 Windex will do.
 (Side note…speaking of Windex, have you seen My Big Fat Greek Wedding?
 HILARIOUS.
 “Put some Windex on it!”)
 As seen above, apparently, this step must be done with laser focus and intensity (that look is either laser focus, massive irritation or a bout of constipation…your guess is as good as mine).